 3. Things get worse and parents are alone.
 Adoptive parents lives’ quickly spiral out of control.
 Kids with reactive attachment disorder often run away from home or have trouble with school and the law.
 As adoptive parents are alone and don’t have resources, their problems build and they have little patience and strength of their own to help their children.

 4. Many helping professionals don’t fully understand reactive attachment disorder.
+They don’t understand how trauma impacts the brain.
 Kids with reactive attachment disorder easily manipulate and control their environments.
 When parents turn to professionals for help, kids with reactive attachment disorder often lie and manipulate those adults.
 As a result, the police, school employees, or therapists often believe children’s accusations of child abuse or neglect.
 In-home services can make matters worse for children with moderate to severe reactive attachment disorder.
 At residential treatment centers, kids with reactive attachment disorder work the system so that they falsely appear to have improved.

 By the time parents find us, they’re relieved to finally find some answers and people who understand them.
 They are often out of resources and feel emotionally depleted themselves.
 Unfortunately, their insurance agencies often don’t cover specialized programs such as ours.